 Ceres highlighted that the Bosch agreements set out “very significant” staged revenues through technology transfer, licensing and longer-term royalties.

 The initial value is seen around £20mln, by 2020.

 Bosch will also subscribe for 5.97mln new Ceres shares at a price of 150.8p.

 It will give the German partner a 4.4% stake.

 Phil Caldwell, cheif executive, said the objective was to partner with the world’s best and 'companies don’t get much better than Bosch'.

 The two companies will develop what are effectively decentralised power stations that will use modular 10kw power units to run data centres, office blocks, electric vehicle charging outlets and so on.

 In itself that is a fantastic opportunity, says Caldwell, but Bosch also gives Ceres an opportunity to benefit from its engineering and technological capability and supply chain and manufacturing strength.

-Possibly the most significant milestone, however, was the strategic collaboration with Weichai Power, one of China’s leading automobile and equipment manufacturing companies.
+It is the fifth co-development agreement signed by Ceres in two years and is similar in structure to a strategic collaboration in May with Weichai Power, one of China’s leading automobile and equipment manufacturing companies.